munanadi/poker-dice-lightlink/README.md

 ## Poker Dice

 This is a game of poker dice that is being played on chain.

 [Here's](https://www.youtube.com/watch?v=9InZ9eEnXzs) how you play it.

+---

+1. A player should be able to invoke the contract with the number of players.
+   - Add a min bet fee that is required.
+2. Any player should be able to join the game witht he contract address.
+3. Players make bet by sending in their amounts.
+4. Players will be able to roll their dice
+   - Players can select the dice they want to re-roll

+---

 > This is being built as a Proof of Concept for the Encode lightlink hackathon.